 - SAMe – Studies indicate that SAMe is safe and very effective for preventing and improving the mental function of dogs.
 SAMe is a substance found naturally in every cell of your dog’s body, especially the brain.
 In people, we believe that a decline in SAMe leads to Alzheimer’s.
 SAMe can help keep your dog’s mind active and aware.

-- Vitamin B6 – Inhibits the production of free radicals, one of the causes of mental decline in old dogs.
+- Vitamin B6 – Vitamin B6 inhibits the production of free radicals, one of the causes of mental decline in old dogs.

 - Vitamin E – Protects against DNA damage and memory problems.
-Has been shown to reverse age-related memory issues and improve cognitive function.
+Vitamin E has been shown to reverse age-related memory issues and improve cognitive function.

 - Mineral Supplement – This natural mineral supplement is gathered from wild herbs.
 Uses plants sought out naturally by wild dogs.